younesfouladi/mini-message-board/README.md

 ## 🚀 Mini Message Board

-A **fullstack** modern message board app built for speed and simplicity.
+A **fullstack** & **Responsive** modern message board app built for speed and simplicity.
 It features real-time pagination, optimistic UI, and efficient server-side message management — all without a database!

 ---